romeokienzler/me/TALKS.md

 Why are most DeepRL publications on playing video games?
 Because we have a perfect simulator?
 Can’t we use the abundance of historic financial data as a simulator for trading bots.
 I meant agents of course.
 This workshop covers the basics of DeepRL by explaining how AlphaGo Zero works and takes you towards an end to end implementation of a DeepRL based bot for trading.
 This is my contribution to democratize Artificial Intelligence in Finance.

+# Reusable (visual) components for AI, MLOps, TrustedAI (Open Source)
+Using the Elyra pipeline editor for JupyterLab and VSCode we've developed a no-code/low-code environment which allows for mixing and matching ready-made components (CLAIMED component library), python/R scripts and notebooks as well as KubeFlow pipeline components into full round trip no-code/low-code editing with support for local execution as well as on Airflow or KubeFlow on top of Kubernetes.
+CLAIMED supports scikit-learn, pandas, R, TensorFlow, PyTorch and ApacheSpark and can be easily extended to support anything which can run in a (docker) container.
+For TrustedAI, bias detection/fairness, explainability and adversarial robustness are supported.
+This topic has been peer-reviewed and published => http://conference.scipy.org/proceedings/scipy2021/pdfs/ivan_nesic.pdf

 # How to build a self-serving data science platform with Open Source only
 ## Short Abstract
 Cloud data science platforms are a nice thing as they completely remove the burden to operate them and let employees concentrate on solving problems.
 But this also often means complete vendor lock-in.
 In this tutorial we present the Open Source Data Science Platform which runs on any Kubernetes environment.
 In the cloud, in your data center and even on your laptop.